karakanb/noise-removal/README.md

 ![Combined Cameraman](images/cameramanN3.jpg)  |  ![Mean Filtered Combined Cameraman](outputs/cameramanN3.jpg_mean.jpg)

 ### Median Filter
 In median filter, there is a kernel as well; however, this kernel is not used to determine the mean of the neighbors.
-Instead, median the values that correspond to the kernel is placed to the pixel in the center of the kernel.
+Instead, median of the values that correspond to the kernel is placed to the pixel in the center of the kernel.
 Since always the median will be selected, the outlier nodes usually do not affect the outputs, allowing them to be removed easily.
 Especially in outlier noises, such as salt-and-pepper noise, the noise is removed almost entirely from the image.
 However, this also introduces some sort of special effect like what a brush does to a painting, increasing the visibility of the edges.
 In this project, a 3×3 kernel is used for determining the median as well.

 Original Image             |  Median Filtered Image